samroman3/Edo/README.md

 ---

 ## About
-Eazeat is a calorie and nutrition tracking app designed to make meal tracking and dietary management both fun and easy.
+Edo is a calorie and nutrition tracking app designed to make meal tracking and dietary management both fun and easy.
 With a focus on simplicity and a user-friendly interface, Eazeat helps you stay on top of your eating habits without the hassle.

 ## Features
 - 🥗 **Track Your Meals:** Log your breakfast, lunch, dinner, and snacks with ease.